 To truly immerse yourself in Granada’s essence on your first time visit, staying within the whitewashed cobblestoned lanes of the historic Albaicin quarter is simply unbeatable.
 This iconic Moorish neighbourhood oozes old-world charm with its:

 Book a stay at one of the converted ancestral mansions.
 Or, better yet, stay at the carmenes with lush gardens and ornate Mudéjar architectural details for an authentic Granadian experience.
-These unique heritage accommodations allow you to wake up surrounded by Albaicin’s romantic ambience.
+These unique heritage accommodations allow you to wake up surrounded by Albaicin’s romantic ambience, making it the perfect choice for a First Time Visit in Granada.

 Within the city centre, areas around the grand Renaissance-era Plaza Nueva Square provide upscale accommodations near tapas bars and sights.
 Alternatively, the Realejo district offers a buzzing local scene with cafés, boutiques and trendy patio restaurants.
 So, with your accommodations sorted, all that remains is a Spain Schengen Visa.
 Apply now to get started on your Spanish getaway!